poornima-chetty/Physical-design-advanced/README.md

 Yosys provides a collection of tools and algorithms that enable designers to transform high-level RTL (Register Transfer Level) descriptions of digital circuits into optimized gate-level representations suitable for physical implementation on hardware.
 ![SETU P](https://github.com/poornima-chetty/Physical-design-advanced/assets/142583396/ff505c0c-acec-4144-a4f9-c048d33ed27e)

-Netlist along with the tesbench is fed to the iverilog simulator.
+**Netlist along with the tesbench is fed to the iverilog simulator.**
 The vcd file generated is fed to the gtkwave simulator.
 The output on the simulator must be same as the output observed during RTL simulation.
 Same RTL testbench can be used as the primary inputs and primary outputs remain same between the RTL design and synthesised netlist.

 ![WWW](https://github.com/poornima-chetty/Physical-design-advanced/assets/142583396/b8f2a3ac-db29-428d-bd2c-a4ad941b191b)
-**Introduction to Logic Synthesis
+****Introduction to Logic Synthesis**
 **
-** LOGIC SYNTHESIS ;**Synthesis is the process of converting a high-level description of design (Verilog/VHDL) into an optimized gate-level representation.
+**** **LOGIC SYNTHESIS***ynthesis is the process of converting a high-level description of design (Verilog/VHDL) into an optimized gate-level representation.
 Logic synthesis uses a standard cell library which have simple cells, such as basic logic gates like AND, OR, and NOR, or macro cells, such as adder, muxes, memory, and flip-flops.

-.LIB
+**.LIB**
  Once your RTL design is complete, you use a synthesis tool (like Yosys) to convert your RTL into a gate-level netlist using the standard cells from the .lib file.
 The .lib file contains information about the delay, power, and other characteristics of each standard cell.

  **Why different flavors of gate?**